Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Notations and Preliminaries

-The most popular choice for the non-parametric prior distribution $\bb Q$ of $\P$, in Bayesian nonparametrics, is the Dirichlet-process prior.
-Upon collecting $n$ i.i.d.~samples form $\Po$, the posterior non-parametric distribution of $\P$ is still a Dirichlet process whose mean distribution is $ \frac{\alpha}{\alpha + n} \Ph + \frac{n}{\alpha + n} \Pnh, $ where $\Ph$ is an \textit{a priori} guess of $\Po$ and $\alpha \ge 0$ is employed to quantify our trust level towards $\Ph$ \citep{ferguson1973bayesian}, \citep[Chap.~3]{ghosal2017fundamentals}.
-To clarify further, if we trust the prior $\Ph$ more than the empirical distribution $\Pnh$, the value of $\alpha$ should be large.
-For more information on the Dirichlet-process prior, refer to, e.g., \citet[Sec.~3.2]{wang2022robustness-gen-error}.
+In terms of model \eqref{eq:bayesian-method}, the most popular choice for a non-parametric prior distribution $\bb Q$ of $\P$, in Bayesian nonparametrics, is the Dirichlet-process prior.
+Furthermore, when the $n$-sample empirical distribution $\Pnh$ is considered, the posterior non-parametric distribution of $\P$ is still a Dirichlet process whose mean distribution is $\frac{\alpha}{\alpha + n} \Ph + \frac{n}{\alpha + n} \Pnh$, where $\Ph$ is \textit{a priori} knowledge of $\Po$ and $\alpha \ge 0$ is employed to quantify the trust level towards $\Ph$ \cite{ferguson1973bayesian}, \cite[Chap.~3]{ghosal2017fundamentals}.
+Specifically, if we trust the prior $\Ph$ more than the empirical distribution $\Pnh$, $\alpha$ should be large.
 When the Dirichlet-process prior is utilized, as a result of Lemma \ref{thm:bayeisan-mean-dist}, the Bayesian model \eqref{eq:bayesian-method} becomes